Tag Archive for: summer

 • Carry a water bottle.
 Try freezing one overnight for ice-cold water all day.

 • For a little extra flavor, add something!
-Lemon, lime, mango, mint, cucumber, strawberry, melon, jalapeno or a low/no calorie flavorings can enhance the taste of water.
+Lemon, lime, mango, mint, cucumber, strawberry, melon, jalapeno or a low/no calorie flavoring can enhance the taste of water.

-• Have a glass of water with meals and before, after, and during exercise.
+• Have a glass of water with meals before, after, and during exercise.

-• Still having trouble remembering – try an app.
-Apps like Water Coach and WaterMinder will help you set goals and send you reminders to keep you on track.
+• Still having trouble remembering?
+Try an app!
+There are free phone apps that will help you set goals and send you reminders to keep you on track.

 • Snack on watermelon, cucumbers, other water-rich fruits and vegetables or reduced-fat yogurt.
 You’ll benefit from the extra fluid and healthy nutrients.